 2.2 Depending on the nature, scale and complexity of its business, the PRA expects it may be appropriate for a firm to form an Audit Committee.
 An Audit Committee would typically examine management's process for ensuring the appropriateness and effectiveness of systems and controls.
-Where a firm establishes an Audit Committee, the Chair of that Committee will need approval by the PRA as a Senior Manager.

 2.3 The Audit Committee would also examine the arrangements made by management to ensure compliance with requirements and standards under the regulatory system, oversee the operations of the internal audit function (if applicable) and provide an interface between management and external auditors.
 It should have an appropriate number of non-executive directors and it should have formal terms of reference.